It Changed My Life – Book Four

 - I vaguely remembered that I had been good with computers as a lad.
 I applied for an adult education class in software engineering.

 I didn’t really have a strong preference and decided to accept the first offer that arrived in my letterbox.
-Software engineering came in first so software engineering it was.
-I headed up to the East End of London for a five-month course.
+Software engineering came in first so software engineering it was and I headed up to Whitechapel for a five-month course.

-If you have ever been unemployed in England, you will know that there is a prevailing threat that your benefits will stop unless you attend an endless stream of adult education classes.
+If you have ever been unemployed in England, you will know that there is a prevailing threat that your benefits will be stopped unless you attend an endless stream of adult education classes.
 That should help you picture my fellow students.

 Our instructor was a total nutcase.
 It was not clear that he had ever programmed a computer before but that didn’t stop him from having a sackful of forceful opinions about software engineering.
-Fortunately, he only showed up for class about one day in four.
+Fortunately, he only showed up for class about one a week.

 My fellow students were delighted.
 There was a pub next door and I got pretty good at pool.
 Winner Stays On was the prevailing convention and one of the highlights of my life was racking up for the first game at 11 AM and not leaving the table until the pub closed at 11 PM after thrashing all-comers including several shady-looking characters as the evening hours wore on and the bar filled with gangsters.

 A few weeks into our course, the four of us who were not receiving unemployment benefits decided to complain about the lack of an instructor.
-The company that ran the course—fearing for their government funding—promised to find us a new teacher and they gave us a copy of The C Programming Language by Kernighan and Ritchie to help pass the time while they searched for the new guy.
+The company that ran the course promised to find us a new instructor and they gave us a copy of The C Programming Language by Kernighan and Ritchie to pass the time until they found a new teacher

 #include <stdio.h> int main() { printf("hello, world\n"); return 0; }

 Two weeks later, I finished my first big C program.
 It was an editor for sheet music that could play the music you typed in.
-Two months later, I had my first programming job [remind me to tell you about my first gig at Reuters].
-Two years after that, I was managing a 12-person team building insurance software (Ultima is still on sale 30 years later!).
+Two months later, I had my first programming job.
+Two years later, I was managing a 12-person team building insurance software.
 Two more years and I was working on Wall Street.
-Two more years, Silicon Valley.
+Two years after that, I made it to Silicon Valley.

 Epilogue

-The very day that I started my class, I received a big fat envelope from Antibes requesting that I fly down for an interview on that millionaire’s superyacht but I’d already made my choice and I stuck with it.
-I wonder how my life would have been different if I had gotten on that plane.
+The very day that I started my class, I received a big fat envelope with tickets to fly down for an interview on a millionaire’s superyacht in Antibes.
+But I’d already made my choic.
+I was going to be a software engineer.
+I wonder how my life would have been different if I had got on that plane.